TrackLang: Making a Simple Loop (Hello World)

 Every track needs a finish line.
 This marks the start/finish location.
 Add this inside the track braces:

-feature simple_loop@0- Feature on "simple_loop" track at position 0 metersfinish- This is a finish line feature typestart- Feature key (unique identifier)name = "Start/Finish"- Display name
+feature simple_loop@0- Feature on "simple_loop" track at 0 feet (the baseline)finish- This is a finish line feature typefinish_line- A unique key for this feature

-✅ Click "Run" again.
-You should see a small marker in the 3D view at the track start!
+✅ Click "Run".
+You should see the checkered finish line appear in the 3D view at the track start!

 Step 4: Add First Turn